 Avoidance behaviors—including compulsions, obsessions and addictions—used to avoid any reminder, scenario or trigger associated to the original traumatic event(s).
 This can be conscious as in a driving, or airplane phobia but is often subconscious as in showing up late, procrastinating or abruptly moving in and out of relationships.
 Avoidance is the core, root problem in most anxiety disorders; which are all about finding ways to avoiding the potential for danger.
 To learn more take a social anxiety assessment by clicking here

 Hyper vigilance, Hyper-arousal or an exaggerated startle response.
-This looks like jumpiness, feeling "on alert" all of the time or being ‘stuck in survival mode.’
-This can present as paranoia, memory problems, or difficulty concentrating/focusing, a chronic sense of irritability or being prone to sudden rageful, angry outbursts.
-This often leads to difficulty sleeping.
+This looks like jumpiness, feeling "on high alert" all of the time or being ‘stuck in survival mode.’
+This can present as paranoia, difficulty concentrating/focusing, inability to relax, chronic body tension/tightness, memory problems, chronic irritability or impulse control problems like sudden aggressive, rageful outbursts or complete shut down/dissociation.
+People experiencing these symptoms almost always have difficulty sleeping, or significant sleep problems.

 What is Complex ptsd (c-ptsd) or Developmental trauma?